nrd10/ProgramofStudyWebApp/README.md

 5. Store .env file in a backup (maybe a Docker volume).
 A .env file currently is not stored in this repository so users must create a .env file every time this web application is deployed to a new server.
 6. Change the models to make use of commenting.
 Currently comments are only able to be made in the web application if a form is rejected by an advisor or the DGS.
-Drew wanted to have the ability to make comments on any form if he Approved or Rejected the form.
+Drew Hilton requested the ability to make comments on any form if he Approved or Rejected the form.
 This way he would be able to remember why he Approved a form for a student in certain circumstances.